 Always check with your council to ensure your proposed building work complies with any district planning rules (eg maximum site coverage, yard/setback requirements, daylight access planes or permitted activities).

-Your proposed carport may require a resource consent or deemed permitted boundary activity* notice; it is important that you obtain one before starting any building work.
+Your proposed building may require a resource consent or deemed permitted boundary activity* notice; it is important that you obtain one before starting any building work.

 If you are building close to a boundary, the Building Code could require additional protection from fire; particularly to prevent fire spread to neighbouring property.